Statsomat/BayesTwoProp/documents/Content.md

     -	Human-readable interpretation
     -	Downloadable and reproducible code

--	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-related solutions and satisfying the Statsomat philosophy
+-	Goal: The goal of this course is to develop an app for a statistical application treated by Bayes-related solutions and satisfying the Statsomat philosophy.

 -	GitHub und GitHuB Desktop